 Post pandemic effect on B2C retail companies

-The pandemic showed the importance for a consumer facing businesses to be present in multiple retail channels, including offline and online platforms for delivering an omnichannel experience to all its customers.
-The traditional offline retail focused brands were hit badly, whereas many digital first that focussed on online channels have grown multifold during the same time period.
+The pandemic showed the importance for a consumer-facing business to be present in multiple retail channels, including offline and online platforms for delivering an omnichannel experience to all its customers.
+The traditional offline retail-focused brands were hit badly, whereas many digital-first that focussed on online channels have grown multifold during the same time period.
 It’s two sides of the coin, but the delta is too big to ignore.
-This accelerated trend in eCommerce adoption and forced the offline retail B2C companies to give equal importance to their online presence.
+This accelerated trend in eCommerce adoption and forced offline retail B2C companies to give equal importance to their online presence.

 Importance of consumer reviews and ratings